-- 20. (1) Subsection 20(1) requires a recognized trade repository to manage its general business risk appropriately.
-General business risk includes any potential impairment of the recognized trade repository's financial position (as a business concern) as a consequence of a decline in its revenues or an increase in its expenses, such that expenses exceed revenues and result in a loss that must be charged against capital or an inadequacy of resources necessary to carry on business as a recognized trade repository. - (2) For the purposes of subsection 20(2), the amount of liquid net assets funded by equity that a recognized trade repository should hold is to be determined by its general business risk profile and the length of time required to achieve a recovery or orderly winddown, as appropriate, of its critical operations and services, if such action is taken.
-At a minimum, however, the Authority is of the view that a recognized trade repository must hold liquid net assets funded by equity equal to at least six months of current operating expenses. - (3) For the purposes of subsections 20(3) and (4), and in connection with developing a comprehensive risk-management framework under section 19, a recognized trade repository should identify scenarios that may potentially prevent it from being able to provide its critical operations and services as a going concern, and assess the effectiveness of a full range of options for recovery or orderly wind-down.
+- 20. (1) Subsection 20(1) requires a recognized trade repository to manage its general business risk effectively.
+General business risk includes any potential impairment of the recognized trade repository's financial position (as a business concern) as a consequence of a decline in its revenues or an increase in its expenses, such that expenses exceed revenues and result in a loss that must be charged against capital or an inadequacy of resources necessary to carry on business as a recognized trade repository. - (2) For the purposes of subsection 20(2), the amount of liquid net assets funded by equity that a recognized trade repository should hold is to be determined by its general business risk profile and the length of time required to achieve a recovery or orderly wind-down, as appropriate, of its critical operations and services, if such action is taken. - (3) Subsection (3) requires a recognized trade repository, for the purposes of subsection (2), to hold liquid net assets funded by equity equal to no less than six months of current operating expenses. - (4) For the purposes of subsections 20(4) and (5), and in connection with developing a comprehensive risk-management framework under section 19, a recognized trade repository should identify scenarios that may potentially prevent it from being able to provide its critical operations and services as a going concern, and assess the effectiveness of a full range of options for recovery or orderly wind-down.
 These scenarios should take into account the various independent and related risks to which the recognized trade repository is exposed.

-Based on the required assessment of scenarios under subsection 20(3) (and taking into account any constraints potentially imposed by legislation), the recognized trade repository should prepare appropriate written plans for its recovery or orderly wind-down.
+Based on the required assessment of scenarios under subsection 20(4) (and taking into account any constraints potentially imposed by legislation), the recognized trade repository should prepare appropriate written plans for its recovery or orderly wind-down.
 The plan should contain, among other elements, a substantive summary of the key recovery or orderly wind-down strategies, the identification of the recognized trade repository's critical operations and services, and a description of the measures needed to implement the key strategies.
-The recognized trade repository should maintain the plan on an ongoing basis, to achieve recovery and orderly wind-down, and should hold sufficient liquid net assets funded by equity to implement this plan (see also subsection 20(2) above).
+The recognized trade repository should maintain the plan on an ongoing basis, to achieve recovery and orderly wind-down, and should hold sufficient liquid net assets funded by equity to implement this plan (see also subsections 20(2) and (3) above).
 A recognized trade repository should also take into consideration the operational, technological, and legal requirements for participants to establish and move to an alternative arrangement in the event of an orderly wind-down.